 👍 Like and share to help us reach our goal!

-20 days ago, Odyssey Elementary
+2 months ago, Odyssey Elementary

 Neon-style poster on a brick wall background advertising the Odyssey Elementary “Fill the Calendar” Fundraiser.
 Bright glowing text reads “Odyssey Elementary Fill the Calendar Fundraiser!” with dates March 2nd through March 25th.
 The poster instructs participants to collect money and turn in cash, checks, and calendars to the office.
 It also notes there will be a neon party during school and prizes will be given in time to use at the party.
 Neon icons include stars, hearts, a disco ball, a peace sign, a torch, music notes, and a rainbow.
 A QR code at the bottom says DSD Gives QR code for credit card donations. ✨